sorashi/sorashi.github.io/_posts/2020-12-21-number-of-zeros-at-the-end-of-factorial-in-logarithmic-time.md

 $$\sum_{x=1}^n \max\left(\left\{k\in\mathbb N^+\mid x\equiv 0\ (\text{mod } 5^k)\right\}\cup \{0\}\right)$$

 Why is that?
 Well, a ten is made from 2 and 5.
-Informally, there is so many 2s to pair with 5s, that we can just count the 5s.
+Informally, there is so many 2s to pair with 5s, that **we can just count the 5s**.
 5 can be paired with 2.
 10 can be paired with the two in 4.
 The five in 15 can be paired with the second two in 4.
 20 can be paired with a two in 8.
 And so on.

 More formally, let's define